sleepysoong/termux-XFCE/README.md

 zink - Launch apps in ubuntu proot with hardware acceleration

-kgsl - Launch apps in ubuntu proot with hardware acceleration

 ubuntu proot:

-zink - Launch apps with hardware accleration

-kgsl - Launch apps in ubuntu proot with hardware acceleration
+zink - Launch apps in ubuntu proot with hardware acceleration

 To enter proot use the command ```ubuntu```, from there you can install aditional software with apt and use cp2menu in termux to copy the menu items over to termux xfce menu.